Rather than relying on general averages, you can calculate a more personalized estimate for your specific situation.

 Do San Francisco movers charge more for buildings with stairs?

-When is the cheapest time to move to San Francisco?
+When is the most affordable time to move to San Francisco?

 Tuesday through Thursday during mid-month (10th–20th) offers the lowest rates, saving 10–15% compared to weekend month-end moves.
 Winter months (November–February, excluding holidays) provide additional 5–15% savings during the slowest season.